ryanlevee/real-time-scan-and-alert-system/README.md

 License
 -------

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See the `LICENSE` file for details.